Paul-J-Company/Systems-Design/Systems-Design.md

 Don't sweat the details of these 3 buzzwords, they all really mean the same thing:<br>
 you have an infrastructure, people using that infrastructure (Ops, Developers, etc.)<br>
 and your job is to design, build and maintain the infrastructure and make the people using it happy.<br>
+The definition of "happy" is created by analyzing your Company's needs and objectives.<br>
 [Wikipedia](https://en.wikipedia.org/wiki/Buzzword) and [Google](https://www.google.com/search?q=IT+buzzwords) are good sources for looking up these buzzwords.<br>
 What is a Data Center?<br>
 &ensp;&ensp;A [Data Center](https://www.youtube.com/watch?v=qUmLnSEVVDw) is a physical building located around the world that houses your Platforms, Systems, Workloads.<br>